LeMyst/WikibaseIntegrator/README.md

 python -m pip install --pre wikibaseintegrator
 ```

-If you want to avoid an unwanted upgrade to the v0.12, you can put in your requirements.txt this line:
+If you want to avoid an unwanted upgrade to the v0.12, you can put this line in your requirements.txt:

 ```
 wikibaseintegrator~=0.11.0